MedfordM/i3-MultiMonitor/README.md

 # i3-MultiMonitor
 A simple Rust application to adjust how the i3 window manager handles workspaces on multiple monitors

-#### About
+## About
-i3-MultiMonitor implements the IPC api of the i3 window manager to intercept workspace related keybinds and adjusts them to be monitor specific.
-More specifically, if your keybind is workspace specific, it will intercept the keybind command and replace the specified workspace with the appropriate workspace for the currently focused monitor.
+i3-MultiMonitor implements the IPC api of the i3 window manager to intercept workspace related keybinds and adjust them to be monitor dependent.
+More specifically, it will intercept the workspace keybind sent by the user and replace the specified workspace with the i3 recognized workspace for the currently focused monitor.

+This enables the user to have one set of keybinds to interact with what is effectively an independent set of workspaces per monitor

+### Execution Flow
+Lets assume that you have workspace 1 and 2 on monitor 1, workspace 6 and 7 on monitor 2, with monitor 2 focused, currently displaying workspace 7.
+You then press a keybind that requests to switch to workspace 1.

+This application will:
+ - Intercept the i3 command sent by your keybind -> "workspace 1" in this case
+ - Find the currently focused monitor -> "monitor 2"
+ - Calculate the index of the workspace that would be *considered* workspace 1 on that monitor -> "workspace 6"
+ - Alter the i3 command to switch to that workspace instead -> "i3-msg workspace 6"
+ - Execute the command

-For example, if you have workspace 1 on monitor 1, workspace 2 on monitor 2, and request to switch to workspace 1 on monitor 2, this application will adjust your keybind command to switch to workspace 11 on monitor 2.
-This is an adaptation of the normal i3 behavior, which would have moved focus to monitor 1 and switched to workspace 1 if it was not currently focused.
+This is an adaptation of the normal i3 behavior, which would have moved focus to monitor 1, then switched to workspace 1 if it was not already being displayed.

 The end result is an IPC implementation of monitor specific workspaces in i3.

-Each monitor has it's own set of workspaces, and referencing a workspace on one monitor will never activate a workspace on another monitor.
-The only i3 config change required is to set your existing workspace keybinds to `nop` -
+### Assumptions
+i3-MultiMonitor makes a few assumptions:

+ - Your i3 config workspace keybinds are set to `nop`
+ - There will only be 5 workspaces per monitor
+ - Your switch to workspace keybind *does not* include shift
+ - Your move window to workspace keybind *does* include shift
+ - When moving a window to a workspace, you do not intend to also switch to that workspace

+### Configuration Example
+~/.config/i3/config
 ```
 # switch to workspace
 bindsym $mod+1 nop
 bindsym $mod+2 nop
-...
-bindsym $mod+8 nop
-bindsym $mod+9 nop

 # move window to workspace
 bindsym $mod+Shift+1 nop